 CORE Butte offers an alternative education model that requires one-on-one parent participation.
-Attendance at an orientation meeting for interested families is a part of the enrollment process.
-The enrollment process consists of this orientation and an enrollment meeting.
-Please follow the steps below to begin the process.
 If you have any questions please call 530-809-4152 ext.
 110 for enrollment help.

 CORE Butte Charter School will not discriminate in its programs, admission policies, employment practices or all other operations as provided for in the California State Constitution, Article IX Section 8 and will not discriminate against any student on the basis of ethnicity, religion, national origin, gender, disability, or any other protected class.
 Undocumented and non-citizen or permanent-resident parents should not fear that applying on behalf of their children or dependents will result in deportation or other immigration-related actions.

 If the number of pupils interested in admission exceeds the number of available openings in an area or program, enrollment, except for existing students of the school, will be determined by a random public drawing.
 In this event, preference in the public random drawing may be granted to existing students, siblings of current students, children of staff, and residents of the County per CORE Butte's charter.

 A random public drawing will be conducted on February 4th for availability spots in our high school program for the 2020-2021 school year.
 If you would like to attend the lottery, it will be held in the CORE Butte adminstative conference room at 2847 Notre Dame Blvd, Bldg.
 25, Chico, at 3:00pm on Tuesday, February 4th.
 Results of the lottery are available in the administrative offices of the school.

 Step 1 - Place your Name on our Interest List

-- We request all potential families to attend an orientation prior to enrollment.
-Please fill out the information requested to begin the process and to be notified about an upcoming orientation that outlines CORE Butte's educational model.
+- Please fill out the information requested to begin the process and to be notified about an upcoming orientation that outlines CORE Butte's educational model.
 You will be contacted by our Enrollment Registrar VIA phone and email to answer any questions you may have and to schedule an enrollment meeting.